Battery Attorney Los Angeles

 - Battery on a police officer

 According to California Penal Code Section 242, battery, or "simple battery," is defined as any willful and unlawful use of force or violence against another person.
-The elements of this crime include:
+The elements of this offense include:

 - The defendant's actions were willful and unlawful